benitolopez/dotfiles-macos/README.md

 ```bash
 ./install-apps.sh
 ```
-This will install some MacOS applications through Cask (Chrome, Spotify, etc).
+This will install some macOS applications through Cask (Chrome, Spotify, etc).